-Reliability is a big hit or miss here cause it can largely differ from watch to watch.
-But, if you look at user reviews, Fitbit watches tend to come out as faulty more often than the Garmin variants.
+Reliability is a big hit or miss here cause it can vastly differ from watch to watch.
+But, if you look at user reviews, Fitbit watches appear faulty more often than the Garmin variants.
 And that’s something we also mentioned in the “hardware” section.

-Overall, Garmin seems to be more reliable in terms of quality control as far as smartwatches are concerned.
-But it also seems to be inferior in fitness bands if only due to the fact that most of their offerings don’t have a replaceable band.
-That’s a tie as far as we can tell, but, it also depends on what you are after.
+Overall, Garmin seems more reliable regarding quality control as far as smartwatches are concerned.
+But it also appears inferior to fitness bands, if only since most of their offerings don’t have a replaceable band.
+That’s a tie as far as we can tell, but it also depends on what you are after.

 Of course, there is also the matter of how well each company handles warranty cases.
 But that’s not something that we can judge with our limited data.

-If you have any experience with warranty claims from either Garmin or Fitbit, feel free to let us know about it in the comments section down below!
+If you have experience with warranty claims from either Garmin or Fitbit, feel free to let us know about it in the comments section below!

 4: Fitbit VS Garmin UI (user interface)

-The UI is no doubt an important part of a smartwatch and a fitness band alike.
-After all, it’s something that we are forced to interact with on a daily basis.
+The UI is an essential part of a smartwatch and a fitness band.
+After all, it’s something that we are forced to interact with daily.